sitempels/Inception/DEV_DOC.md

 Equivalent workflow:

     make clean
+    make

+This rebuilds containers and images while preserving persistent data.

+## Full reset and reinstall

+Command:

+    make fre

+Equivalent workflow:

+    make fclean
-    make up
+    make

-This recreates the containers.
+This removes all generated data and recreates the project from zero.

----

 # 17. Troubleshooting